bazzofx/notes/content/Dev Stuff/NGINX/Proxying Another Server.md

         }
     }
 ```
+This modification will update the path so when we go to https://cybersamurai.co.uk/cybersiege the request is re-directed to the other server.

-For this configuration we don't need the rewrite but Im keeping commented out, for reference purposes only.
+For this configuration we don't need the **rewrite** option but Im keeping commented out, for reference purposes only.

 ## The Rewrite vs Proxy_pass
 - `proxy_pass` determines the destination (use the IP + port here).